28-Year-Old Linebacker – Free Agent

 Signed with the Falcons in March of 2016.

-Upshaw (ankle) did not practice Wednesday and won't play Sunday against Detroit, Vaughn McClure of ESPN.com reports.
+Upshaw (ankle) was a limited participant in Friday's practice but will be ready to play Sunday against the Patriots, Vaughn McClure of ESPN.com reports.

 To instantly reveal our fantasy analysis of every player – including Courtney Upshaw – simply subscribe now.